mvolkmann/MyUnixEnv/notes/GoNotes.md

 enter `godoc -http=:1234` where 1234 is a port.
 Any available, non-privileged port can be used.
-Browse localhost:1234 to see a local version of all the official Go documentation including documentation found in your packages.
+Browse localhost:1234 to see a local version of all the official Go documentation including documentation on your packages.
 To see documentation for our `statistics` package, press the "Packages" button at the top, search the page for "statistics", and click that link.